Chart Color Schemes

 Nambucca Heads faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.9%, significantly lower than the NSW average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 9.5%, followed by postgraduate qualifications (2.3%) and graduate diplomas (2.1%).
-Trade and technical skills are prominent, with 41.6% of residents aged 15+ holding vocational credentials – advanced diplomas (9.9%) and certificates (31.7%).
+The area's university qualification rate is 13.9%, significantly lower than NSW's average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.5%, followed by postgraduate qualifications (2.3%) and graduate diplomas (2.1%).
+Vocational credentials are prominent, with 41.6% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (31.7%).

-A substantial 24.2% of the population is actively pursuing formal education, including 8.8% in primary education, 7.7% in secondary education, and 1.7% in tertiary education.
+A substantial 24.2% of the population is actively pursuing formal education, comprising 8.8% in primary, 7.7% in secondary, and 1.7% in tertiary education.

 Frequently Asked Questions - Education